Kakachia777/Resume_Formatter/README.md

 - May require manual adjustment for complex layouts
 - Tables and images may need manual formatting
 - PDF conversion may not preserve all formatting perfectly

+## Required Files

+- `optomi_logo.png` - Place this in the root directory for the header image